top of page

 The Impact of Inadequate Housing

-Rent burdened households are also more likely to be living in unsafe housing — 3.3 million occupied rental units were considered inadequate in 2019.
+Rent burdened households are also more likely to be living in unsafe housing — 3.3 million occupied rental housing units were considered inadequate in 2019.
 Not surprisingly, this is leading to an increase in unhoused people — in January of 2020, nearly 600,000 people experienced homelessness and this number is growing.
 The housing crisis is also a racial justice issue.
 People of color are much more likely to experience homelessness, to be renters, to have lower incomes, and to be rent-burdened.
 Women of color with children are more likely to be evicted than any other group.

 The Cause: Profit Put Over People